 As well as first time buyers and current homeowners, the scheme has also helped support the wider housing sector.
 Lenders reduced the availability of high LTV products during the Covid-19 pandemic, with just eight 95% LTV products available in January 2021.
 The government’s Mortgage Guarantee Scheme helped restore competition and consumer choice to the market, which has benefited businesses and boosted the market.

 The mortgage guarantee scheme offers lenders the option to purchase a guarantee on mortgages which compensates the mortgage lenders for a portion of net losses suffered in the event of repossession.
 The borrowers who take out any mortgage product under the scheme will remain responsible for repayments in the same way as a normal mortgage.

-The scheme will continue to support responsible lending, meaning borrowers must continue to pass all the usual affordability tests set out by lenders, the FCA and Financial Policy Committee (FPC) in order to access a mortgage under the guarantee.
+The scheme will continue to support responsible lending, meaning borrowers must continue to pass all the usual affordability tests set out by lenders, the Financial Conduct Authority and Financial Policy Committee in order to access a mortgage under the guarantee.

 No, although it is important to note that the interest rate charged on mortgage products is set at the discretion of each lender.

-You are able to get free and impartial information and advice on money matters from the Money Advice Service.
+You can get free and impartial information and advice on money matters from the Money Advice Service.
 Their advice is available online, face-to-face, or by calling the Money Advice Service helpline on 0300 500 5000.

 You will not be treated differently by your lender if you have a mortgage which is included in the mortgage guarantee scheme.
 If the lender must repossess the property, you will be responsible for repaying any shortfall between the amount you owe to the lender and the amount recovered once the property is sold.